quantumish/nescient/readme.md

 ```
 python main.py ./all.csv <path-to-data-folder>
 ```
-For an example: I installed CheXperto to `~/aux`, so that's what I would put as my data folder.
+For an example: I installed CheXpert to `~/aux`, so that's what I would put as my data folder.

 ## Testing
 You can run tests for `nescient` by running `tox -e ALL`.
 This will run `pytest` to run tests, `interrogate` to checks the documentation coverage, and `mypy` to do type checking.